lukiwieser/racetrack/README.md

 ## Lessons Learned

 Here are some key takeaways from our project:
-- Exploration is beneficial (epsilon-greedy performs better than just greedy, especially on complex maps, and interestingly is sometimes worse just during training)
+- Exploration is beneficial (epsilon-greedy performs better than just greedy, especially on complex maps, and interestingly is sometimes worse just during training).
-- Extra penalties can improve performance (e.g. for going off-track)
+- Extra penalties can improve performance (e.g. for going off-track).
-- Be mindful of randomness (we unintentionally trained 10x with the same seed…)
+- Be mindful of randomness (we unintentionally trained 10x with the same seed…).
-- Long training times (especially on complex maps)
+- Long training times (especially on complex maps).
-- The approach is limited (this style of q-learning seems to be limited e.g. saving lots of states, struggles with simple maps)
+- The approach is limited (this style of q-learning seems to be limited, e.g. saving lots of states, struggles with simple maps).
-- There is much to explore (e.g. different values of epsilon, testing many more tracks, more advanced algorithms like giving the agent vision of its surroundings)
+- There is much to explore (e.g. different values of epsilon, testing many more tracks, more advanced algorithms like giving the agent vision of its surroundings).
-- This field and task is quite creative (e.g. what rewards to choose, how to structure the algorithms)
+- This field and task is quite creative (e.g. what rewards to choose, how to structure the algorithms).
-- Reinforcement learning is broader than expected e.g.:
+- Reinforcement learning is broader than expected, e.g.:
   - [Nuclear Fusion (control tokamak plasmas)](https://www.deepmind.com/publications/magnetic-control-of-tokamak-plasmas-through-deep-reinforcement-learning)
   - [Cooling Datacenters](https://arxiv.org/pdf/2211.07357.pdf)
   - [Designing Chips](https://doi.org/10.1038/s41586-021-03544-w)